User Manual

 What Never Gets Suspended

-- Pinned tabs — they're always safe
+- Pinned tabs — always safe

 - Internal pages —